dat-ecosystem/dat/README.md

 ADD: data/expn_cd.csv (403 MB / 920 MB)
 ```

-You can also do `create` and `sync` in separate steps if you'd like more control over the importing.

-#### Creating a Dat archive
+#### Creating a dat & dat.json

-`dat create` will give you a few prompts to add some information to your dat.
-Dats can have `dat.json` files, which provide *basic* metadata used in Dat applications.
-You can choose to import files during create, or wait until later.

 ```
 dat create [<folder>]
 ```

+The create command prompts you to make a dat.json file and creates a new dat.
+Import the files with sync or share.

 #### Syncing to Network